unicornultrafoundation/subnet-node/core/vpn/dispatch/README.md

 ## Design Principles

-1. **Stream-Assigned Channels**: Each stream has its own dedicated channel for packet writing, eliminating contention between workers.
+1. **Stream-Assigned Channels**: Each stream has its own dedicated channel for packet writing, eliminating contention between connections.

-2. **PeerID-Specific Worker Pools**: Workers are organized by PeerID, allowing concurrent processing of packets destined for different peers.
+2. **PeerID-Specific Stream Pools**: Streams are organized by PeerID, allowing concurrent processing of packets destined for different peers.

-3. **Connection Key-Based Packet Assignment**: Packets with the same connection key (sourcePort:destinationIP:destinationPort) are processed by the same worker, ensuring sequential processing when needed.
+3. **Connection Key-Based Packet Assignment**: Packets with the same connection key (sourcePort:destinationIP:destinationPort) are processed sequentially, ensuring proper packet ordering.

 4. **No Mutex for Stream Access**: Stream access is managed through dedicated channels, eliminating the need for mutex locking and improving concurrency.

-5. **Dynamic Worker and Stream Scaling**: The system can scale workers and streams based on traffic load.
+5. **Dynamic Stream Scaling**: The system can scale streams based on traffic load, adding more streams when needed and removing idle ones.

 ## Package Structure

 ### Root Package (`dispatch`)

-- `dispatcher.go`: Main dispatcher that routes packets to appropriate worker pools
+- `dispatcher.go`: Main dispatcher that routes packets to appropriate streams
 - `interfaces.go`: Defines interfaces for the dispatch components

 ### Subpackages

 - **`types`**: Contains common data structures and error types
 - **`pool`**: Manages stream pools and connection-to-stream mapping
-- **`worker`**: Handles packet processing workers and worker pools

 ## Key Components